Get my Email Exclusives!

 - Some sun can be healthy, but sometimes we need sunscreen (think beach days, acne, photoaging)

-- The crazy reason you should use a zinc-based STICK
+- The crazy reason you should use a zinc-based STICK, or a brand that has ensured their zinc doesn't separate

-- Try the 3 Bs: Beautycounter (face or body), Badger or Babo STICKS (or one super natural option – read to find out more)
+- Try the 3 Bs: Beautycounter, Badger or Babo STICKS (or one super natural option – read to find out more)

 Some sun can be healthy, but sometimes we need sunscreen (think beach days, acne, photoaging)